oroinc/documentation/user/storefront/getting-started/common-controls.rst

 Saved Search
 ------------

+.. note:: The feature is only available in the Enterprise edition applications.

 Customer users can save search queries, return to these saved search queries later, receive notifications when a new product falls under the search conditions and when products from the search query result are back in stock.

 To save a search result: